Help Your Aging Parents Get Their Documents in Order — Without the Stress

 The best part about using Trustworthy to organize your aging parents' documents is the granular permissions.
 You can set up a trusted network of collaborators, such as family members and advisors, and choose between partial and full access to specific files.

-Sharing documents with people outside of your network?
+Sharing documents with people outside your network?
 No problem.
 You can use the SecureLinks™ feature to create access-only expiring links, giving you complete control over who sees your documents.

 It’s common to experience some resistance from your aging parents because, to them, it may feel like their control is being taken away.
 Sarah Darr, head of financial planning at U.S. Bank, suggests: